 Orabase – This contains benzocaine to numb the ulcer and it will also stick to the ulcer and form a skin to help shield it from further irritation.

 Tea Bag – Holding a freshly wet bag of black tea up against the ulcer and allowing for the tannic acids from the tea to soak into the ulcer seems to help.

 Salt Poultice – By taking some salt and adding just a drop or two of warm water to make a slightly moist mass of salt you can then place the salt directly onto the ulcer.
 This will sting quite a bit at first, but it will desensitize the area.
-I’m not sure really why it helps at all by I have tried it and it helps make the ulcer less painful, so you can give it a shot.
+I’m not sure really why it helps at all I have tried it and it helps make the ulcer less painful, so you can give it a shot.
 You can also try a warm salt water rinse.
-I have also heard of people saying that biting their ulcers helps, so using salt is definitely not the strangest treatment out there.
+I have also heard people saying that biting their ulcers helps, so using salt is definitely not the strangest treatment out there.